OIDC SSO

 • Built primarily in standard Mendix components (minimal Java) to allow for easy customization and ongoing development.

-• Uses the Authorization Code Grant flow to sign the end-user in via the browser.
+• Helps you build an OAuth client that initiates the Authorization Code grant flow to sign the end-user in via the browser

 • Uses the Proof Key for Code Exchange (PKCE – pronounced “pixie") security enhancement as per RFC 7636.
 If your IdP’s well-known endpoint indicates “S256” as value for “code_challenge_methods_supported”, the OIDC Module will automatically apply the PKCE feature.
 PKCE can be seen as a security add-on to the original OAuth protocol.
 It is generally recommended to use this feature to be better protected against hackers who try to get access to your app.